heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 The different approaches to implementing a distributed programming model differ on the tradeoffs they offer to both language designers and users.

 ### Clean-slate language implementations

 A straightforward approach to implementing a new language is to start from scratch.
 Beginning with a clean slate offers several advantages.
 First, the implementor has complete control (up to what they are willing and able to implement) over every aspect of the design.
 Second, some elements of language design are difficult to integrate with other languages.
 Type systems are a good example of the problem.
 How to combine the designs of two type systems into one that has the properties of both is an open problem.
-If types play a prominent role in the language than starting anew may be the only option.
-However, as explained below, this strategy has apparent drawbacks not only in term of implementation effort for the creator(s) but also for users.
+If types play a prominent role in the language then starting anew may be the only option.
+However, this strategy has apparent drawbacks not only in term of implementation effort for the creator(s) but also for users.

 ### Extension to an existing language

 Another option is to use another language as a starting point and modify that language’s implementation for your own purposes.
 Think of it as forking a compiler and/or runtime and then making your own modifications.
 An advantage of this approach is the savings in implementation effort.
 If the computation models coincide then the language designer only has to implement the communication model and fault-tolerance strategy.
 Another plus is that users of the existing language may be more likely to consider trying or adopting the new language since it is only a step away from what they already know.
 A downside for maintaining any fork is keeping up to date with upstream changes.

 ### Library

 The final approach to consider is similar to extending a language, but this time doing so only by writing code in that language to create new abstractions implementing a language model.
 This strategy offers similar savings in implementation effort to extending a language (perhaps more so).
 But a major benefit is that is significantly easier for users to use and adopt; the only new concepts they must learn are the specifics of the programming model, as opposed to other concerns such as syntax.

 ## Roadmap

 Language designers have explored a broad spectrum of designs for distributed programming models.

 ### Actors

 One common sense and popular approach to extending a language for distribution is to implement the constructs of the Actor model (discussed in chapter 3).
 This is the approach taken by Termite Scheme, CloudHaskell, and Scala Actors to name a few.
 Doing so requires two steps: first, implementing facilities for spawning and linking actors and sending and receiving messages; and second, fitting actor-style concurrency on top of the language’s concurrency model.

 Erlang/OTP {% cite Erlang --file langs-extended-for-dist %} is a language designed with the intention of building resilient distributed applications for operating telephony switches.
 Erlang provides a simple base language and an extensive library of facilities for distribution.
 Erlang/OTP fits into the Actor model of distribution: the basic agents in a system are processes which communicate by sending messages to each other.
 Erlang/OTP stands out for the extent to which fault tolerance is considered.
 Erlang programmers are encouraged to think about failure as a routine occurrence and provides libraries for describing policies on how to handle such failures.
 Chapter 3 includes a more detailed overview of Erlang.

 TermiteScheme {% cite TermiteScheme --file langs-extended-for-dist %} is an extension to a Scheme language with constructs for Erlang-style distribution.
 The primary innovations of Termite are found by leveraging features of the host language.
 In particular, the features of interest are macros and continuations.

 Macros allow users or library developers to design higher-level abstractions than the actor model and treat them as first-class in the language.
 Macros are a very powerful tool for abstraction.
 They allow library authors to elevate many patterns, such as patterns of communication, to first-class constructs.
 A simple example is a construct for RPC implemented by TermiteScheme as a macro expanding to a send followed by a receive.

 A continuation is a concrete representation of how to finish computation of a program.
 A helpful analogy is to the call-stack in a procedural language.
 The call-stack tells you, once you’ve finished the current procedure, what to do next.
 Likewise, a continuation tells you, once you’ve finished evaluating the current expression, what to do next.
 Languages with first-class continuations have a way of reifying this concept, historically named `call/cc`, an abbreviation for `call-with-current-continuation`.
 First-class continuations allow for simple process migration; a process can capture its continuation and use that as the behavior of a spawned actor on another node.

 In addition to supporting the classic actor style which places few if any constraints on what messages may be sent, Haskell and Scala based implementations leverage the host language's powerful type system to create more structured communication patterns.
 Both CloudHaskell and Akka, the successor to Scala Actors, provide *typed channels* between actors.
 For example, the type checker will reject a program where an actor expecting to receive numbers is instead sent a string.
 Anecdotally, typed actors in Akka are not commonly used.
 This might suggest that errors due to incorrect message types are not that serious of a concern for users.